preble/pyprocgame/docs/sphinx/index.rst

 pyprocgame
 ==========

 pyprocgame is a Python-based pinball software development framework for use with the P-ROC hardware.
-Read more about it in the :doc:`intro`.
+Read more about it in the :doc:`intro`, then dive into the :doc:`manual`.

 *This documentation is a work very much in progress.
 URLs subject to change.*

 .. toctree::
-	:maxdepth: 3
+	:maxdepth: 2

 	intro
+	manual
 	ref-index
 	ref-pinproc
 	tools